 THIS EVENT IS CPD CERTIFIED

-In light of questions in consultation responses around the likely effectiveness of new superfund consolidation vehicles in addressing funds with significant shortfall, sessions will consider how policymakers and stakeholders can ensure that new funds aren’t only an alternative for well-funded existing funds, the appropriate regulatory regime for the new funds and the addressing the complexities of merging funds.
+In light of questions in consultation responses around the likely effectiveness of new superfund consolidation vehicles in addressing funds with significant shortfall, sessions will consider how policymakers and stakeholders can ensure that new funds aren’t only an alternative for well-funded existing funds, as well as the appropriate regulatory regime for the new funds and addressing the complexities of merging funds.

-As the Government consults on its proposals which aim to encourage DC funds to diversify investment by requiring funds to report their investment policy and changes to how schemes calculate charges to encourage investment into illiquid assets, the agenda looks at what more is needed to help funds increase their returns for members and the risks posed by funds entering new asset classes and ensuring transparency.
+As the Government considers feedback to its proposals which aim to encourage DC funds to diversify investment the agenda looks at what more is needed to help funds increase their returns for members and the risks posed by funds entering new asset classes and ensuring transparency.

-Following the Government’s recent announcement that the Pensions Regulator will be granted new powers as part of the Pensions Bill to fine - with potentially the powers to imprison business leaders who are found to have wilful or grossly reckless behaviour in relation to a pensions scheme - delegates will discuss the likely effectiveness of the new powers to prevent future fund failures and what else is need to support effective governance of funds.
+Following the Government announcing that the Pensions Regulator will be granted new powers as part of the Pensions Bill, delegates will discuss the likely effectiveness of the new powers to prevent future fund failures, and what else is needed to support effective governance of funds.